ThomasNghiem2/cse15l-lab-report-5/LabReport5.md

 ## Student Response
 ![Image](labreport5-correct.png) <br>
 Thank you, it works now!
 I looked into different `assert` methods and learned that the issue was with the one that I was using.
 I was using `assertEquals`, where the underlying process was the `equals()` method.
 It seems that arrays don't override this method, which is why there was an error as they are compared as two separate objects which are non-equal.
 I think that this is what JUnit was showing with how to displayed two different references in the error that I got.
-So, using `assertArrayEquals()`, the contents of the arrays are compared and it works properly.
-I notice that this is similar to how we have to compare arrays using `Arrays.equals()` instead of just `equals()`.
+So, using `assertArrayEquals()`, the contents of the arrays are compared and it works as expected.
+I noticed that this is also similar to how we have to compare arrays using `Arrays.equals()` instead of just `equals()`.
 Thank you for the help!

 ## Information about setup
 ![Image](labreport5-structure.png) <br>